kyoh86/richgo/README.md

 coverage: 50.0% of statements
 ok  	github.com/kyoh86/richgo/sample/cover05	0.012s	coverage: 50.0% of statements</code></pre>

-Each categories can be styled seperately.
+Each category can be styled separately.

 ### Label types